darincardin/Tokenizer/README.md

 Tokenizer using ReactJS and Webpack

-This library provides a tokenizer widget for use with a form.
+This library provides a tokenizer widget for use in your project.

 Library can be installed by adding this line to package.json dependancies:
 ```js